 After having settled the dispute on corporation tax in 2014 and the conclusion of the agreement on the automatic exchange of information (AEOI) in 2015, the relations between Switzerland and the EU in regards to taxation are more relaxed and back to normal.
-The AEOI agreement between Switzerland and the EU will enter into force as of 1st of January 2017.
+The AEOI agreement between Switzerland and the EU has entered into force as of 1st of January 2017.
 This is in line with the new OECD standard.
-The reform of company taxation, which was approved by the federal parliament in June 2016, is also an implementation of international standards by Switzerland.
-Automatic exchange of information
+In the referendum of 19 May 2019, Swiss voters adopted the reform of company taxation that will abolish the controversial tax regimes.
+With this, Switzerland implements the international standards.

-With this reform, Switzerland implements the new international OEDC standard which was decided end of 2014 in the framework of the BEPS project (Base Erosion and Profit Shifting).
+Switzerland implements the new international OEDC standard which was decided end of 2014 in the framework of the BEPS project (Base Erosion and Profit Shifting).
 Unjustified tax avoidance and profit shifting of multinational companies should be avoided by applying this standard.
 This standard also allows business locations to have the same conditions when it comes to tax bases.

 The EU has also decided in 2015 and 2016 rules to implement OECD standards.
 The EU wants to consciously play a leading role and, in some instances, even go beyond the standards.
 By taxing foreign-controlled companies, this can lead to a discrimination of third countries; a point that Switzerland has several times raised and criticized in regards to the EU and its member states.
 The implementation of the new EU measures in the Member States will prove that this discrimination can be avoided.

 However, other EU tax projects that could have significant effects on Switzerland are also being monitored closely.
 These include, for example, the planned financial transaction tax, the common consolidated corporate tax base (CCCTB), the revision of the value added tax and the taxation of the digital economy.